 Description:

-Deep squats on one leg involve standing on one leg and lowering your body until your thigh is parallel to the ground, while the other leg is extended in front of you.
+• One legged deep squats or Pistol squats standing on one leg and lowering your body until your thigh is parallel to the ground, while the other leg is extended in front of you.

-Deep squats on both legs involve the same movement as traditional squats, but you lower your body as far down as you can go, past parallel to the ground, to increase the range of motion and activation of your leg muscles.
+• Deep squats on both legs involve the same movement as traditional squats, but you lower your body as far down as you can past parallel to the ground to increase the range of motion and activation of your leg muscles.

-Deep squats on one leg or both legs are variations of the traditional squat exercise that focus on strengthening the lower body, particularly the glutes, quads, and hamstrings.
+One legged deep squats or Pistol squats are effective variations of the traditional squat exercise that focus on strengthening the lower body, particularly the glutes, quads, and hamstrings.

 Recommendations:

-Master the proper form: Proper form is crucial for safety and effectiveness.
+• Proper form is crucial for safety and effectiveness.
+Firstly.
 Master the form of traditional squats before attempting deep squats.
 Focus on keeping your chest up, your back straight, and your knees in line with your toes.

-Start with bodyweight squats: If you're new to deep squats or haven't done them in a while, start with bodyweight squats to master the proper form before adding weight.
+• Start with bodyweight squats: If you're new to deep squats or haven't done them in a while, start with bodyweight only to master the proper form before attempting a deep squat.

-Gradually increase difficulty: Once you feel comfortable with bodyweight deep squats, you can gradually increase the difficulty by holding dumbbells or a barbell, or by adding more reps and sets.
+• Gradually increase difficulty: Once you feel comfortable with bodyweight deep squats, you can gradually increase the difficulty by holding dumbbells or a barbell, or by adding more reps, sets and repetition speed.

 Exercise